Fyve-Labs/fyve-cli/README.md

 - Build NextJS applications using Docker
 - Push Docker images to AWS ECR
 - Deploy to remote Docker hosts
-- Handle secrets using AWS Systems Manager Parameter Store (using AWS SDK Go v2)
+- Handle secrets using AWS Systems Manager Parameter Store
 - Support for different environments (prod, staging, dev, test, preview)
 - Extensible architecture for future project types
 - Automatically use default Dockerfile if one doesn't exist in the project